 This year, the Romans elected six praetors for the first time in their history.
 The two extra praetors – there had been four of these magistrates previously – were sent to Spain to govern two newly established provinces, Nearer and Further Spain (Hispania Citerior and Hispania Ulterior).
 Marcus Sergius Silus, a distant ancestor of the notorious first century BCE revolutionary Catilina, was one of the six men that were elected.
 He became the urban praetor and was most famous for his prosthetic hand made of iron.
 Marcus Porcius Cato was sent to Sardinia to govern it as a praetor.
-He performed very well, chased all the usurers off the island and refused to take any gifts or bribes from the Sardinians.
+He did his job very well, chased all the usurers off the island and refused to take any gifts or bribes from the Sardinians.
 The praetor of Further Spain, Marcus Helvius, soon found himself embroiled in a serious rebellion against Roman rule.
 The situation was in fact so bad, that the Romans had to send a consul to the region two years later.

 Gaius Cornelius Cethegus and Quintus Minucius Rufus were the new consuls.
 One of them would normally have been sent to Macedonia to take over the army there, but two tribunes realised that the Romans were not going to win the war against King Philippos if they kept replacing their commanders every year.
 The tribunes subsequently used their veto when the new consuls were about to draw lots for the provinces.
-The Senate then decided to give both men Italy as their province and prolong Flamininus’ command to finish the Second Macedonian War.
+The Senate then decided to give both men Italy as their province and prolong Titus Quinctius Flamininus’ command to finish the Second Macedonian War.
 A few thousands reinforcements and replacements were sent to Greece and the former consuls Publius Sulpicius Galba and Publius Villius Tappulus were added to Flamininus’ staff as legates.

 Operations against the Celts and Ligurians